Czech Republic in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top nine songs from each semi-final as determined by televoting progress to the final, and a tenth was determined by back-up juries.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 30 January 2009, a special allocation draw was held which placed each country into one of the two semi-finals.
 Czech Republic was placed into the first semi-final, to be held on 12 May 2009.
-The running order for the semi-finals was decided through another draw on 16 March 2009 and Estonia was set to perform in position 2, following the entry from Montenegro and before the entry from Belgium.
+The running order for the semi-finals was decided through another draw on 16 March 2009 and Czech Republic was set to perform in position 2, following the entry from Montenegro and before the entry from Belgium.

 In the Czech Republic, the first semi-final and the final were broadcast on ČT1 and featured commentary by Jan Rejžek.
 The Czech spokesperson, who announced the Czech votes during the final, was Petra Šubrtová.

 Semi-final

 Gipsy.cz took part in technical rehearsals on 3 and 7 May, followed by dress rehearsals on 11 and 12 May.
 The Czech performance featured the members of Gipsy.cz appearing on stage with lead singer Radoslav "Gipsy" Banga who played the character "Super Gipsy" wearing a red costume with yellow stripes.
 The LED screens displayed comic strip pictures depicting "Super Gipsy" with a Parental Advisory label, a dustbin and a barcode shown in the background.

 At the end of the show, Czech Republic was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Czech Republic placed eighteenth (last) in the semi-final, receiving a total of 0 points.
+It was later revealed that Czech Republic placed eighteenth (last) in the semi-final, receiving a total of no points.
 This marked the first time the Czech Republic had scored zero points since they debuted in the contest in 2007, and the sixteenth time in the history of the contest a song had received nul points.